|Celebration||Reading 1||Response||Reading 2||Gospel|

 Today’s gospel from John concludes Jesus’ testament or farewell discourse with his priestly prayer.
 In this passage, Jesus prays as intercessor, addressing the Father directly while his disciples listen in.
 Jesus petitions the Father about his present and future disciples.
 Jesus asks for these things for his believing community:

 - Unity: Jesus prays for future disciples (that’s us) who come to know Jesus and the Father through the words of his present disciples.
 Jesus prays for unity of all disciples (“that they may be one”), present and future, with Jesus and the Father as the model of unity.

 - Glory: As the Father glorified Jesus, so Jesus now glorifies his disciples so that they might be perfect in unity and love.
 The disciples reveal and glorify the Father and Jesus through the believing community’s unity and love (“love one another as I have loved you”).

 - Witness: The believing community’s unity and love stands as a prophetic witness to the Father and Jesus (“they know that you sent me”).
-The ekklasia‘s unity and love invites the unbelieving world to know the Father and Jesus.
+The ekklesia‘s unity and love invites the unbelieving world to know the Father and Jesus.

 Jesus’ resurrection and ascension has many meanings and many implications.
 The Easter season has given us seven weeks to reflect on this cosmos-changing event; the Lectionary’s readings has presented stories, poems, songs, and visions to help us understand Easter from many viewpoints–lived human experience, mystery, faith, sacraments, theology.
-We, present members of the believing community, together with the apostles, Stephen, and all the ekklasia who have gone before us, pray the ancient prayer through the Spirit’s indwelling: Come, Lord Jesus!
+We, present members of the believing community, together with the apostles, Stephen, and all the ekklesia who have gone before us, pray the ancient prayer through the Spirit’s indwelling: Come, Lord Jesus!
 Our community’s unity witnesses Jesus’ and the Father’s glory to the world of our time and into the ages.
 Are we showing the unbelieving world that we know the Father?